Bee Trading Cards were created as part of the Bumble Domicile exhibit.

-Bee Trading Cards are are available from Pollinator Partnership and Pollinator Partnership Canada.
+Bee Trading Cards are sold via Pollinator Partnership and Pollinator Partnership Canada.
 They’re available in versions which reference Eastern North America and Eastern Canada (the content is identical).
 An original art-science collaboration, they’re a hit with all ages!

 View or download this 1-page PDF about the Bee Trading Cards.

 Your comments and ideas about creative ways for using the cards with young people ages 5 to 19 and invited at Comments & Discussion.